 System software is a type of computer program that is designed to run a computer's hardware and application programs.
 If we think of the computer system as a layered model, the system software is the interface between the hardware and user applications.
-The operating system (OS) is the best-known example of system software.
+The operating system is the best-known example of system software.
 The OS manages all the other programs in a computer.

-Other examples of system software include:
+Other examples of system software include the following:

 - An assembler takes basic computer instructions and converts them into a pattern of bits that the computer's processor can use to perform its basic operations.

 - A device driver controls a particular type of device that is attached to your computer, such as a keyboard or mouse.
 The driver program converts the more general I/O instructions of the OS to messages that the device type can understand.